Performer, mimer & theatre maker

 What is mime?

-A common misunderstanding is the confusion between mime and pantomime.
-Two concepts that do not mean the same at all.
-Where pantomime often has an expressive (almost illustrative) and clownish character, mime does not particularly have this.
+Let’s immediately clear up the common misunderstanding between mime and pantomime—two concepts that are definitely not the same.
+While pantomime often carries a demonstrative (almost illustrative) and clownish character, mime doesn’t necessarily have to.

-To go even more specifically on the question “what is mime?”
-I would like to refer to this translated quote from Marijn de Langen, theory teacher on the Mime school and theatre scientist;
+To dive a little deeper into the question “What is mime?”, I’d like to refer to a translated quote by Dr. Marijn de Langen, theory teacher at the Mime School and theatre scholar: